 If multiple transverters are to be sourced from one LO board, a power splitter is needed, followed by some gain to make up the splitter loss.
-A sketch for a power splitter is shown in Figure30.
+A sketch for a power splitter is shown in Figure 26.
 Resistor R should be 51 ohms for a two-way splitter, 100 ohms for a three-way, or 150 ohms for a four-way splitter.
 Gain to get back to the input level is about 6 dB for a two-way splitter, plus another 3 dB for each additional output.
 A fancy PC board isn't really needed - a quick X-Acto knife special, or a perf board or just dead-bug construction will do the job.
 A couple of extra dB of gain from the MMICs will make up for any imperfections.

-Figure 31.
+Figure 26.
 LO power splitter

 Another choice for the power splitter would be the inexpensive ones made for satellite TV distribution.
-They are nominally 75 ohms and have Type-F connectors, like the LO board and 1296 MHz transverter shown above.
-A selection of splitters is shown in Figure 31.
+They are nominally 75 ohms and have Type-F connectors.
+A selection is shown in Figure 27.
 They work well in a 50 ohm system from about 300 MHz to >1300 MHz, with each output about 6 dB down.
 The exception is the unit in the lower right, which seems to be a diplexer, separating different frequency bands.
 So make sure to use one marked "SPLITTER."

-Figure 32 CATV Splitters make good LO power splitters.
+Figure 27 CATV Splitters make good LO power splitters.

 There is always the temptation to go for higher performance.
 Surplus power amplifiers are available for both bands, and C-band TVRO equipment can be converted into an inexpensive low-noise preamp.
-I'd strongly suggest adding real filters, metal ones, before driving a high power amplifier or with a preamp.
+I'd strongly suggest adding real filters, metal ones9, before driving a high power amplifier or with a preamp.